List of candidates for the Man in the Iron Mask

 The true identity of this prisoner remains a mystery, even though it has been extensively debated by historians, and various theories have been expounded in numerous books and articles over the last three centuries.
 The ordeal of this prisoner has also been the subject of fictional works such as novels, poems, plays and films.
+In the third edition (2004) of his book on the subject, French historian Jean-Christian Petitfils collated a list of 52 candidates whose names had been either mentioned as rumours in contemporaneous documents or proposed in printed works between 1669 and 1992.

 Selected list of historical candidates

-The following is an incomplete list of individuals identified by historians as possible candidates for the Man in the Iron Mask.
+The following is an incomplete list of individuals identified by historians and other authors as possible candidates for the Man in the Iron Mask.
 To be included in this list, the candidate must have been proposed or discussed in a published work.

 The list is initially organized in chronological order of publication date, with sortable columns, as follows: